southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “Of course, of course.
 I just, you know, as the only full-blooded elf here, I take my responsibility regarding long-distance sight *very* seriously,” she reminds them.
 “I just want the entire group to stay informed.”

 “Thank you,” says Harlan.
-“So, Magic, have you thought at all about where you’d like the ship to drop you off?
+“So, Magick, have you thought at all about where you’d like the ship to drop you off?
 You remember that you’re not allowed to go back to Aberith, right?”

-“Yes,” says Magic.
+“Yes,” says Magick.
 “I’m not an *idiot*, even though you insist on treating me like one.”

 Her opinion of the adventurers has soured dramatically since her painstaking search of the treasure room did not yield the quiznos.
 She has taken to muttering offensive things under her breath and feigning innocence when someone asks her to repeat herself.